ewarodriguez/customer-churn-classification/README.md

-# Customer Churn Prediction Model
+# 🔮 Customer Churn Prediction App

 ## 📌 Project Overview
 Customer churn—the rate at which customers close their accounts—is a critical metric for retail banking.
 Because retaining an existing customer is significantly more cost-effective than acquiring a new one, predicting churn allows financial institutions to take proactive retention measures.